Go Ad-Free

 How Good Is L-lysine Against Cold Sores?

 Cold sores are painful.
 They are also unsightly.
 Perhaps more alarming, there is some research to suggest that cold sores may increase the risk for Alzheimer’s disease (see this link).
-Could L-lysine for cold sores protect the brain from dementia?
+Consequently, we wonder if taking L-lysine could help protect the brain from dementia.
 See this link for a response to that question.
-A reader wants to know that the science is behind L-lysine against cold sores.
+A reader doubts there is science is behind using L-lysine against cold sores.

 Q. I’ve had cold sores since I was young.
 I have spoken with doctors about them innumerable times.